 In detail, the outline of this paper is the following.
-In section \ref{section2} we define the model, and introduce the useful materials used in the rest of the paper from which more information may be found in the Appendix and in the list of references cited above.
-Among the key results of this section, we get a strong relation between four and two point melonic functions, arising from Ward identity, which can be translated as a local relation between $\beta$-function along the RG flow.
-In section \ref{section3} we investigate the large rank behavior of the Feynman amplitude; first we provide the one and two loops computation in order to get the recurrence relation which could help to a generalization at arbitrary $n$-loops.
-Then using the recurrence relation on the perturbative expansion, we derive the same result at all orders.
-Explicitly, we show that Feynman amplitudes for two point graphs may be factorize as product of functions, whose, one depends on the external momentum.
-In the melonic sector, and for large $d$, each of these amplitudes can be indexed by a planar rooted tree with edges of different colors rather than one obtained in ordinary Feynman graph.
-Then, by summing over all such trees, we get an explicit expression for self energy, from which we can deduce the $\beta$-functions.
+In section \ref{section2} we define the model and introduce the useful materials used in the rest of the paper, from which more information may be found in the Appendix and the list of references cited above.
+Among the key results of this section, we get a strong relation between four and two-point melonic functions, arising from Ward identity, which can be translated as a local relation between $\beta$-function along the RG flow.
+In section \ref{section3} we investigate the large rank behavior of the Feynman amplitude; first, we provide the one and two loops computation in order to get the recurrence relation which could help to a generalization to arbitrary $n$-loops.
+Then, using the recurrence relation on the perturbative expansion, we derive the same result at all orders.
+Explicitly, we show that Feynman amplitudes for two-point graphs may be factorized as a product of functions, whose, one depends on the external momentum.
+In the melonic sector, and for large $d$, each of these amplitudes can be indexed by a planar rooted tree with edges of different colors rather than one obtained in the ordinary Feynman graph.
+Then, by summing over all such trees, we get an explicit expression for self-energy, from which we can deduce the $\ beta$ functions.